digitalcreations/bundler/README.md

 - `app/app.js` &mdash; just the `app.js` file in the `app` directory.
 - `app/directives/*.js' &mdash; all `.js` files in `app/directives`.
 You knew that already.
 - `app/templates/**/*.html` &mdash; all `.html` files in any subfolder of `app/templates`.

+The **watch** specifies additional files to be watched for changes to determine if the bundle needs to be recompiled.
+This is useful for e.g. Less files, where `@import` statements are not visible to Bundler.
+Then it would help if you added a `watch` glob that matches all files in a specific subfolder.
+If any of those files change, the bundle is recompiled.

 The **transforms** specify which transformations should be done on the items in this bundle.
 Each transform has a name, and all of these come as their own Composer package):